|Thursday, 8 June|

 |11:40 a.m. – 1:00 p.m.||Plenary: Risks and Challenges in Specific Migration Contexts: What Will a New Governance Model Need to Address, and How?
 What Will It Look Like?

 Session moderated by Penny Lawrence, Deputy Chief Executive, OXFAM GB.
-Speakers: Idil Atak, Assistant Professor, RYERSON UNIVERSITY; Garry Conille, Under Secretary General, Programmes and Operations, IFRC; Karen Jacobsen, Henry J. Leir Professor of Global Migration, THE FLETCHER SCHOOL OF LAW AND DIPLOMACY; Amaf Yousef, Refugee Support Coordinator, RETHINK REBUILD SOCIETY
+Speakers: Idil Atak, Associate Professor, RYERSON UNIVERSITY; Karen Jacobsen, Henry J. Leir Professor of Global Migration, THE FLETCHER SCHOOL OF LAW AND DIPLOMACY; Surin Pitsuwan, Board Member, CENTRE FOR HUMANITARIAN DIALOGUE; Amaf Yousef, Refugee Support Coordinator, RETHINK REBUILD SOCIETY

 This plenary session will explore the spectrum of political, security, economic, development, humanitarian, and other risks and challenges that a new model of governance will need to address, and how, and by whom.
 The plenary will consider governance at different levels – international, national, and local – along with its challenges and shortcomings, in operation in different contexts — including the migration and refugee crises in the Middle East and sub-Saharan Africa – with a view to identifying solutions that can be developed into a new model of governance.
 It will seek to proffer a new model for governance for the seminar community to consider.